 Am I covered if a subcontracted driver causes an accident?

-What happens if I am found to be overloaded?
+What happens if I am caught overloaded?

 Can I get insurance if I carry dangerous goods?